ly129/midn_gui/README.md

      </picture>

-* Run remote server
+5. Create and run dokcer container on remote site machine
    ```
-    sudo docker run  -it -d -p 80:80 -p 6000:6000 --name=midn_remote_1 luyaochen/midn_remote
+    sudo docker run  -it -d -p 80:80 -p 6000:6000 --name=midn_remote luyaochen/midn_remote
    ```

-  The remote site MIDN Controller can be accessed by:
+  The remote site MIDN Controller can now be accessed by:

     http://192.168.1.15